Joe Chambers (singer): "Time Has Come Today"

 According to brother Willie, Joe went to see Timothy Leary at ULCA and that inspired him to write "Time Has Come Today".
 Most of the writing was by Joe, while Willie's contribution was more on the instrumentation side.
 And the line, "My soul has been psychedelicized" is from Willie.

 It was a hit and peaked at no. 11 on the Record World 100 Top Pops chart for the week of 28 September, No. 11 on the Billboard Hot 100 in the fall of 1968, and no. 9 on the RPM 100 in Canada..

 The song became an era defining song and was used in a multitude of movies and television shows.
 It was also used in commercials.

 Further activities

 In July 1968, The Chambers Brothers appeared on Playboy After Dark.
 With Joe Chambers on lead vocals, the group performed "I Wish It Would Rain".

 By October 1968, the album A New Time – A New Day was out.
 It included the song "A New Time, A New Day" that he co-wrote with Brian Keenan.
 Joe Chambers sang lead on "Where Have All the Flowers Gone?", "I Wish It Would Rain", and "Rock Me Mama".

+In March 1969, the group was set to play at the University of Massachusetts at a time when there were demonstrations and protests.
+Just as the group was about to go on stage, the local police to their manager of a bomb threat.
+They were given the option of playing or informing the audience of 3500 about the bomb and have the audience evacuate the venue.
+Joe Chambers went on stage and asked the puzzled crowd if they wanted to see them perform.
+They were met with a roar of approval by the audience and began to play.
+Afterwards the police informed the group that the threat was false and no bomb had been located.

 In late 1969, the album Love, Peace and Happiness had been released.
 It was reviewed in the 6 December issue of Record World where the reviewer called it sizzling music.